aydinsenih/elestirorg_backend/README.md

 /createquestion method POST
 Params : "token", "question" , "category" , "answers".

-"answers" must be json as shown below
- {"1":"some answer", "2":"some other answer"}
+"answers" must be json format as shown below {"1":"some answer", "2":"some other answer"}
  "answers" answers must be between 2 and 5 (2 and 5 include).